 62

-Along the way, Gon is joined by three remarkable friends: Leorio Paladiknight, an aspiring doctor; Killua Zoldyck, a mischievous prodigy of the same age as Gon; and Kurapika, whose journey is fueled by a quest for vengeance.
-Their alliance, forged during the brutal Hunter Exam, forms the emotional core of this beloved shounen series.
+Throughout the Hunter Exam, Gon befriends three remarkable companions: Leorio Paladiknight, an aspiring doctor; Killua Zoldyck, a mischievous and gifted peer; and Kurapika, propelled forward by his quest for justice.
+Their bond, formed through hardship, becomes the emotional backbone of this beloved series.

 AdventureDramaRomance